Terminator 2: Judgment Day (SNES) (1993)

 As you desperately try to follow the (mostly misleading) compass directions, your bike’s speed jerks from ‘unchecked’ to ‘alarming’ incredibly quickly.
 It’s not long before you’re careening around the suburban streets on the jitteriest motorcycle ever, getting rear-ended, side-ended and end-ended by screaming yokels yellin’ out anti-gay sentiments from pick-up trucks.
 You crash and burn, and the nuclear weaponry follows suit on Judgment Day, and you begin to wonder what’s the use in trying to soldier on.
 Why should I be expected to sit down and properly try to attain the skillset needed to beat this screaming banshee of a game?
 Why wouldn’t I try to learn something just as hard but a million times more interesting instead, like the unicycle or Mandarin Chinese?
 At least I can tell people that I did these things, in that exact kind of falsely self-deprecating way that typifies a humblebrag.
 How can I humblebrag about beating this clag?

 You only get one life – yes, of course you do.
 I suppose it’s realistic, and only natural really.
-I mean, the game kindly tells you on the Game Over screen that Judgment Day arrived on some day in 1997 and put paid to about 3 billion people, which is a bit of an anticlimax – it sounds like less than half to me.
+The game kindly tells you on the Game Over screen that Judgment Day arrived on some day in 1997 and put paid to about 3 billion people, which is a bit of an anticlimax – it sounds like less than half to me.
 And you just know that most of the obnoxious people you hate somehow managed to keep themselves alive.
 Darwinism simply doesn’t work.

 Regardless, with an eight-figure tally like that, what does the “life” of a cybernetic organism (living tissue over metal endoskeleton) matter?
 Is he really the only one they could send back to protect John Connor?
 Later, critically panned sequels in the film franchise retconned Judgment Day to be inevitable anyway.
 So if you throw all logic and reason to the wind and take that on board, the events of Terminator 2, a top notch and seminal film, were ultimately pointless – all of the characters might as well not have bothered.